-Honna Eichler is Managing Director for State of Formation at the Journal of Inter-Religious Dialogue.
+Honna Eichler is Managing Director for State of Formation at the Journal of Inter-Religious Studies.
 She also does grant writing for a local non-profit in Chicago, IL.
 Honna graduated with a Master of Divinity degree from the McCormick Theological Seminary in Chicago in 2010.
 She worked as a Program Associate for the Council for a Parliament of the World's Religions before the 2009 Melbourne Parliament.

-Ian Burzynski is the Emeritus Assistant Director of Operations for State of Formation at the Journal of Inter-Religious Dialogue™.
+Ian Burzynski is the Emeritus Assistant Director of Operations for State of Formation at the Journal of Inter-Religious Studies™.
 He is a secular advocate for interfaith and intercultural engagement, and has worked with Pathways for Mutual Respect and the Cordoba Initiative.
 Ian received his bachelor’s degree in International Management at McGill University and participated in the Summer Institute for Intercultural Communication.
 He currently works as Program Coordinator for Distressed Children & Infants International, a child rights and healthcare organization.